 Finding a meal delivery service that works for your lifestyle can be challenging.
 You might want a more convenient way to feed your family, a simple way to add more veggies to your weekly menu, or a way to avoid the hassles of planning and shopping during the week.
-Whatever your need – one of these two delivery services is for you.
+Whatever your need – 1 of these 2 delivery services is for you.

-Home Chef won for me because it offers the Gold Standard of meal delivery customer support features – an iOS and Android-compatible app and live chat with customer support agents.
-Having customer support available at the click of a button fulfills the convenience potential that a meal delivery service can.
+Home Chef won for me because of its superior customer support features, including an iOS- and Android-compatible app and live chat with customer support agents 6 days per week.
+Having customer support available at the click of a button provides the convenience that a good meal delivery service needs.

 🍔 Menu Variety:

 Home Chef (25+ choices per week)

 Purple Carrot (2 to 50 minutes)